AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 &nbsp;**Objects.** Your ability to handle objects is determined by the form's limbs, rather than your own.
 In addition, you choose whether your equipment falls to the ground in your space, merges into your new form, or is worn by it.
 Worn equipment functions as normal, but the DM decides whether it is practical for the new form to wear a piece of equipment, based on the creature's size and shape.
 Your equipment doesn't change size or shape to match the new form, and any equipment that the new form can't wear must either fall to the ground or merge with it.
 Equipment that merges with the form has no effect until you leave the form.

-**Reverting.** You leave the form when you attempt to transform into another form, gain the Struggling condition, reach 0 hit points, or die.
+**Reverting.** You leave the form when you attempt to transform into another form, gain the Struggling condition, reach 0 Hit Points, or die.
 You can also revert from this form as a Bonus Action.

 {{pageNumber,auto}}
 {{footnote EXTRA | APPENDICES}}